gbif/ipt/BestPracticesChecklists.md

 Some databases separate a scientific name into a name part and an authorship part.
 In this case the ***dwc:scientificName*** and ***dwc:scientificNameAuthorship*** fields should be used.

-C. Separated into name parts.
+C. Separated into name parts
 ------------------------------

 | **Genus** | **specificEpithet** | **taxonRank** | **infraspecificEpithet** | **scientificNameAuthorship** |